sphars/xkcd-enhancer/README.md

 ### Display comic hover text
 Adds the comic's hover text (image's title attribute) below the comic.
 No more need to hover over the comic to view the text.

+### Add link to explain xkcd wiki
+Adds a link to the comic's entry at [explainxkcd.com](https://www.explainxkcd.com/).
+For those times when you feel dumb.

 (more coming soon)

 ## Resources